Dog Training or Behavior Problem? Try Flower Remedies

 This is another area where Bach’s Rescue Remedy is a standout.
 It’s the go-to treatment of choice for many holistically-minded dog owners, since it’s so successful in relieving the stress and panic of car rides.

-However, when Rescue Remedy isn’t enough, there are a number of flower essences that can fill out the emotional picture seen in dogs with travel anxiety.
-I like to include essences which help alleviate anxiety, fear, disorientation, and nervous shaking, to name a few.
+However, when Rescue Remedy isn’t enough, there are a number of flower remedies that can fill out the emotional picture seen in dogs with travel anxiety.
+I like to include Bach flowers which help alleviate anxiety, fear, disorientation, and nervous shaking, to name a few.

 On my store blog, you can read training tips and Bach flower recommendations for dogs that hate the car.

-Other dog behaviors flower essences can help improve
+Other dog behaviors Bach flower remedies can help improve

 reducing dog aggression, suspicion, and jealousy,